ioki-mobility/tik-tak-tioki/app/views/docs/index.html.md

 The system randomly chooses who is allowed to move first.

-If it's the player's turn, the active player then can send a `move` to the server, marking a free field on the game board.
+If it's the player's turn, the active player then can send a `move` request to the server, marking a free field on the game board.

 If it's the other player's turn, the inactive player needs to watch/poll the game state of the server to fetch the last move of the other player and switch into the active player role after that.